 On-site are an ordination hall, an open-sided vihara with a seating Buddha

 statue, and other monastic structures.
-The ubosot, hence ordination hall, shows the early Ayutthaya style although its construction dates from the late 19th century.
+The ubosot, hence the ordination hall, shows the early Ayutthaya style although its construction dates from the late 19th century.

 The ordination hall is surrounded by eight boundary stones, placed in the cardinal and inter-cardinal directions.
 These boundary stones are indicating former royal patronage.